muhammadazzazy/udemate/README.md

 - [x] Add requirements.txt
 - [x] Implement refresh token authentication
 - [x] Add functionality to generate JSON files of submissions grouped by hostname
-- [ ] Implement automation of enrollment into courses from
+- [ ] Scrape intermediate links from the following middlemen:
   - [x] IDC
   - [x] Freewebcart
   - [ ] Line51
+- [x] Automate enrollment into Udemy courses
 - [x] Implement caching mechanism
 - [x] Transform codebase from standalone functions to class-based structure
+- [x] Split driver into headless (for scraping) and non-headless (for enrollment)

 See the [open issues](https://github.com/muhammadazzazy/udemy-unlocked/issues) for a full list of proposed features (and known issues).